wichtounet/wichtounet.github.io/posts/2016/06/reduce-compilation-time-by-another-16-with-catch.rst

-.. role:: cpp(code)
-   :language: cpp

 No, it's not the same post as two days!
 I've been able to reduce the compilation time of my test cases by another 16%!

 Two days ago, I posted an article about how `I reduced the compilation time of my tests by 13% <http://baptiste-wicht.com/posts/2016/05/speedup-compilation-by-13-by-simplifying-unit-test-with-catch.html>`_, by bypassing the expression deduction from Catch.
-I came up with the macro :cpp:`REQUIRE_EQUALS`:
+I came up with the macro `REQUIRE_EQUALS`:

 .. code:: cpp